jonlpersson/ed-latimore/site/_posts/2022-08-19-mastic-gum-review.md

 ### Mastic Gum defines your jawline

 First, the bad news.
-Despite what you read on sites about the [power of mewing](https://www.verywellhealth.com/what-is-mewing-5087751) to redefine your jawline and make you more attractive, there isn't much you can do to change facial structure.
+Despite what you read on sites about the [power of mewing](https://www.verywellhealth.com/what-is-mewing-5087751) to redefine your jawline and make you more attractive, there isn’t much you can do to change facial structure.
 Your facial type and your genetics set your facial structure.

-While there is a lot of evidence that actions you take as a child will affect your facial structure, once you're old enough to pay for someone's product that promises to fix your jawline, there isn't much you can do beyond surgery.
+While there is a lot of evidence that actions you take as a child will affect your facial structure, once you’re old enough to pay for someone’s product that promises to fix your jawline, there isn’t much you can do beyond surgery.

 The good news is that there is a LOT you can do to maximize the appearance of your jawline.[And mastic contributes significantly to what you can do.](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC5893462/)

 The two things you have control over are your level of body fat and the tone of your jaw muscles.
-It's fairly obvious how chewing mastic gum can help to maximize the latter.
-It's tough to chew, and it gives you a decent workout.
+It’s fairly obvious how chewing mastic gum can help to maximize the latter.
+It’s tough to chew, and it gives you a decent workout.
 [I know that I feel the muscles in my jaw work](/mastic-gum-review/).
 This toning can improve your appearance.

 As for reducing your body fat, consider this: chewing gum burns 11 calories an hour.
-That might not seem like much, but it's already 19 percent more than you'd burn just sitting there doing nothing.
+That might not seem like much, but it’s already 19 percent more than you’d burn just sitting there doing nothing.

-I'm not sure how much harder mastic gum is to chew, but I know it's definitely tougher than a piece of bubblegum.
+I’m not sure how much harder mastic gum is to chew, but I know it’s definitely tougher than a piece of bubblegum.
 It stands to reason chewing mastic gum uses more energy so while sitting at your computer for an hour, you can also get a workout in that will help you to lose fat.

 The gum has also been shown to increase insulin sensitivity, which will help your body make greater use of body fat for energy.
-It's best to think of mastic gum as a type of long-term makeup and supplement to exercise. ([source](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC6049696/))
+It’s best to think of mastic gum as a type of long-term makeup and supplement to exercise. ([source](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC6049696/))

-If you're tired of chewing sugary pieces of gum that cost almost no energy, rot your teeth, and make it harder for you to lose weight, [pick up a pack of Greco Gum here.](https://grecogum.com/edlatimore/)
+If you’re tired of chewing sugary pieces of gum that cost almost no energy, rot your teeth, and make it harder for you to lose weight, [pick up a pack of Greco Gum here.](https://grecogum.com/edlatimore/)

 ### Mastic gum keeps your teeth clean

 The beauty of mastic gum is that it is one of the few natural remedies or dietary supplements that has produced objective scientific evidence of its effects.

 Here, we present another benefit reason to chew mastic gum rather than take a mastic gum powder or products containing mastic gum extracts.
-Oral hygiene and the gum's antibacterial hygiene.
+Oral hygiene and the gum’s antibacterial hygiene.

 Research indicates that mastic chewing gum possesses antibacterial properties against Helicobacter pylori.
 [This Japanese study](https://pubmed.ncbi.nlm.nih.gov/12747455/) aimed to explore the potential antiplaque impact of mastic chewing gum.

 Chewing mastic gum for a span of 4 hours resulted in a notable reduction in bacterial colonies, a contrast to the placebo gum.
 The mastic gum group also showed a lower plaque and gingival index than the placebo group.

 [Another study](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC4281189/) looked at the effect of Mastic Chewing Gum on mutans streptococci, a bacteria known to heighten the risk of tooth cavity formation.
 During the course of three weeks, participants engaged in the habit of chewing mastic gum thrice daily.
-At the study's conclusion, researchers noted a reduction in Mutans streptococci levels among the participants.
+At the study’s conclusion, researchers noted a reduction in Mutans streptococci levels among the participants.

 It looks like the ancient Greeks had the right idea.
 Due to its high levels of antibacterial activity, Mastic chewing gum is a beneficial antiplaque agent in reducing bacterial growth in saliva and plaque formation on teeth.

 ## Mastic gum relieves gastrointestinal disorders and distress

 Administering even modest amounts of mastic gum, as low as 1 mg daily for a span of two weeks, can remarkably expedite the healing of peptic ulcers.
-[Research has unveiled](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC1797732/) mastic's effectiveness against Helicobacter pylori, a bacteria that has been indicated to form peptic ulcers.
+[Research has unveiled](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC1797732/) mastic’s effectiveness against Helicobacter pylori, a bacteria that has been indicated to form peptic ulcers.

-This is also the bacteria responsible for plaque, so it's clear that mastic gum is an effective natural supplement for batting bacteria.
+This is also the bacteria responsible for plaque, so it’s clear that mastic gum is an effective natural supplement for batting bacteria.
 This is good, considering the rising rates of bacteria resistance to antibiotics.
 Mastic gum has also been effective in treating gastric ulcers and duodenal ulcers because the Helicobacter pylori bacteria also cause those ulcers.

 Mastic gum has also proven to be a potent weapon in dealing with acid reflux, heartburn, and indigestion (all symptoms of dyspepsia).
-It's also been effective at alleviating the symptoms of irritable bowel syndrome (inflammatory bowel disease) and Crohn's disease.
+It’s also been effective at alleviating the symptoms of irritable bowel syndrome (inflammatory bowel disease) and Crohn’s disease.

 Of particular note, [mastic gum has demonstrated strong anti-inflammatory properties](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC3127998/).
 The mechanism of this alleviation may be interesting to people struggling with systemic inflammation, as a four-week course of mastic gum resulted in a significant decrease of the inflammatory blood markers IL-6 and C-reactive protein.